blox-eng/blox.bg/content/pages/index.md

         textAlign: center
     type: FeaturedItemsSection
   - title:
-      text: Are you ready to see your dream come true?
+      text: Ready to see your dream in person?
       color: text-dark
       type: TitleBlock
     subtitle: We know we are
     text: >
-      Yesterday was the best day to start your dream, but today is the second best.
-Don't wait any longer and send us how you see your dream.
-Our team will help guide you into success!
+      Yesterday was the best day to start.
+Today is the second best.
+No more procrastinating.
+Build your dream now!
+Our team will help you get started!
     media:
       fields:
         - name: name